< Updated 17NOV21 >

 Stress and the dog’s arousal happen on a continuum.
 Some of the signs of stress start appearing at very low levels of arousal.
-As the arousal level continues to rise it may result in growling, showing of teeth, lunging and biting at the most extreme levels.
-It is important to remember that arousal levels increase with positive stress (eustress) just as they increase with negative stress (distress).
+As the arousal level continues to rise, it may result in growling, showing of teeth, lunging, and biting at the most extreme levels.
+It is important to remember that arousal levels increase with positive stress (eustress) and negative stress (distress).
+Remember, it can take 24 to 72 hours for those levels to return to normal.
 A dog that is ramped up and highly aroused in play is also more likely to bite and lose its bite inhibition.

 Reducing Stress in Dogs

 To reduce our dogs’ stress, we first need to understand it.
 Then, once we have identified the cause, there are many approaches to eliminating the stress.

 The easiest way to deal with a dog under stress is usually management — removing the dog from the situation/context where the stress occurs.
 While this does not solve the problem, it is a temporary fix that will make the dog feel better.
 If this is a context/situation the dog will need to be exposed to in the future, it is advisable to work with a qualified behavior consultant or veterinary behaviorist to help the dog live in this context without experiencing stress.
 Behavioral medications may be necessary.
 Few people successfully resolve serious behavior issues on their own and, in my professional opinion, often make the problem worse.
 A dog chronically experiencing high levels of eustress or distress is not healthy and may be suffering.
 My recommendation is that such dogs need to be seen by a veterinary behaviorist.